crosslandwa/rollup-react-redux-bootstrapper/README.md

 ### Run

-Open `dist/index.html` in your browser
+Open `dist/index.html` in your browser (you'll need to have built the code to generate this file)

 ### Tests